YanaSn0/Tampermonkey/README.md

 Use the YT link so the Unsub button shows or in YT: Subscriptions > Manage > Reload the page to start Tampermonkey.

+Increase "before reload delay" to take longer than 30 minutes.

+clickDelay = 2000 + Math.random() * 2000;

+2000 is the base.
+Math.random() * 2000 generates a random number between 0 and 2000ms.

+The total range becomes 2 to 4 seconds.